AtlasOfLivingAustralia/ala-datastories/components.md

 ### SpeciesSearch.vue

 This component implements an autocomplete species search using the ALA API endpoint `https://api.ala.org.au/species/search/auto?`.
-For search inputs five or more characters in length it requests 20 search results, limited to `indexType: "TAXON"`. [https://lodash.com/](Lodash) debounce is used to limit the rate at which the API is queried.
+For search inputs five or more characters in length it requests 20 search results, limited to `indexType: "TAXON"`. [lodash](https://lodash.com/) debounce is used to limit the rate at which the API is queried.

+### FacetGroup.vue

+### DecadeFacets.vue

+### apiState.js

+### Menu.vue

+### Footer.vue